Ryu Hwa-young: Bullying and legal issues

 On July 28, 2012, several members of T-ara posted tweets that were purportedly seen to be derisive references to Ryu.
 An official announcement regarding these tweets and a "major announcement about T-ara" was made July 30, which revealed Ryu would no longer be a member of the group.
 Following the announcement of her abrupt contract termination with Core Contents Media, rumors of her experiencing severe bullying by other members of T-ara surfaced throughout the web and the media, which sparked intensive public interest and controversy.
 Some members of the public strongly believed that Ryu was mistreated by the other members of T-ara and her agency, and an outcry by T-ara's fan community led to the scheduling of a shut down, as well as the suspension of the members' activities, resulting in a huge blow to the group's popularity.

 In 2017, a former T-ara staff member claimed that Ryu and her sister Ryu Hyo-young were the actual bullies in the scandal that plagued T-ara in 2012.
 Soon afterwards, more staffers came forwards with accounts that Ryu had been disrespectful to the other members as well as stylists, and claimed she had faked how severe an injury was in order to get more sympathy.
 Ryu initially denied the rumors, but later admitted parts were true.
 Following intense backlash, including a flood of negative messages on her social media and a reduction of her role in Hello, My Twenties!
 2 to a cameo, Ryu temporarily deleted her Instagram account.

+In 2024, former agency chief Kim Kwang-soo reignited the controversy and remarked: "T-ara members did nothing wrong."
+In response, Ryu countered that she was indeed subjected to physical and verbal abuse, had evidence to support her claims, but kept silence so she and her twin sister could be released from the agency contracts.

+Personal life

+On September 12, 2026, Ryu married a non-celebrity businessman in Seoul.